 Art 1 Learn basic drawing skills and techniques through a variety of drawing and painting media.
-Students will create several 2D pieces of art as well as one 3D sculpture.
-Art 2 Build on your skills and techniques gained in Art 1 through the creation of several 2D pieces a one 3D sculpture.
-Projects and media differ from those completed in Art 1 as well as increase size and scope.
-Bus Ed 1 Students will build upon their basic knowledge of business to allow them to become more proficient when using associated software.
-Bus Ed 2 In this course students will begin to learn basic coding.
-They will learn how to read\write co and then will apply this knowledge to coding activities ranging from online (Hour of Code) programming robots through a variety of simple to complex tasks.
-Singing & Piano 1 Introduction to singing in a group with some basic piano skills Singing & Piano 2 Students will develop their singing and piano skills further and be challenged with songs of increasing difficulty.
-Guitar/Ukulele 1 Introducing some common chord shapes and Riffs together with right hand rhythm patterns.
-Guitar/Ukulele 2 Students will learn new and more advanced material and be introduced to more complex rhythr and fingerpicking Tourism: Home & Abroad 1 In this course we will explore the world!
+Art 2 Students will create several 2D pieces of art as well as one 3D sculpture.Build on your skills and techniques gained in Art 1 through the creation of several 2D pieces and one 3D sculpture.
+Projects and media differ from those completed in Art 1 as well as increase in size and scope.
+Computers 1 This course is designed to give you experience exploring and playing with many digital skills, apps, and website design.
+In this course you will be given many mini projects to choose from including green screen technology, photography, basic block coding, digital design, video production, google tools and apps, programming, we video, animation, stop motion video, minecraft for education and beyond.
+You will be required to create your first digital portfolio to save and showcase your projects.
+You will need this portfolio for communication technology 2 to build onto.
+Computers 2 After exploring the digital world of communication in communication technology 1, you will choose to work in depth with one of more digital communication tools of your choice.
+The choices of projects range from video production, photography, coding, digital design, google tools and apps, programming, animation, stop motion videos and beyond.
+You will continue to build your digital portfolio in this course.
+You can take your digital design portfolio to high school communication and technology courses.
+Music 1 Introduction to music in a group with some basic piano and ukulele skills.
+Music 2 Students will further develop their basic piano and ukulele skills and will be introduced to more complex rhythms and fingerpicking.
+Tourism: Home & Abroad 1 In this course we will explore the world!
 Through research, documentaries, world news, and personal travel experience, we will dive into the world of travel and tourism.
 We cover topics like How to travel on a budget, what types of jobs are available in tourism, safe countries and unsafe countries to visit, Student exchange possibilities, humanitarian trips, volunteer vacations, benefits of being a good host (air bnb)and much more.
 Tourism: Home & Abroad 2 Take your tourism knowledge to the next level.
 We will discuss historical travel, traveling to learn about history, travel with a purpose, and the impact the travel industry has on our environment.
 There will be Guest speakers and small Projects.
 Model House Building 1 Design your dream house!
 Using computers research and design, build a model house that would make all your dreams come true!
 You're only limits are your imaginationand if the house will stand up!
 Model House Building 2 Use "sticks and stones" to create an accurate scale and design home of the future.
-Exp alternative power sources such as solar and heating systems to make your house completely sufficient Culinary Art 1 Students will be introduced to basic appliances (blender, frying pan and microwave) and learn how to make simple recipes that can easily be used for home.
-Culinary Art 2 Students will be introduced to the world of grilling and have fun cooking food on our outdoor BBQs.
+Explore alternative power sources such as solar and heating systems to make your house completely self sufficient